About: History and Quick Facts

 “The most influential art school in the United States”—Columbia University’s Art Critics National Arts Journalism Survey

 Producer of the most Fulbright Scholars over the last decade among all art and design schools

 Consistently ranks among the top of 220 fine arts graduate programs—U.S. News and World Report

-Four graduate disciplines (Painting and Drawing, Photography, Sculpture, Visual Communication Design) ranked in the top three
+Five graduate disciplines (Interior Design, Painting and Drawing, Photography, Sculpture, Visual Communication Design) ranked in the top four